 Generally, with a constant dose, it takes about 3 months of dosing in order to reach a plateau.
 However, there are some regimens which use very high doses for a few days or weeks to push up the level more rapidly.

 GrassrootsHealth uses ZRT Laboratory (www.zrtlab.com).
 Key considerations are that they are CLIA (Clinical Laboratory Improvement Amendments) certified, which ensures the lab conforms to federal regulations regarding testing, and that they participate in DEQAS, the Vitamin D Quality Assessment Scheme, which provides control samples to ensure assay accuracy.
 The blood spot assay is performed using liquid chromatography/tandem mass spectrometry (LC-MS/MS), the gold standard in 25(OH)D testing.
 Download this document from ZRT which gives more information.

 What is the D2 level that is reported with my blood spot test?
 What does it mean?

 D2 is frequently very low or ‘0’.
 The only sources of D2 are from some supplements and maybe a small amount in foods.
 D3 is what your body makes from the sun and that’s the version of the supplement that our panel recommends.

 Can you recommend a doctor that understands D health?

-At this point in time, we do not have a list of clinics or MD’s that we recommend.
-When you visit your doctor, take a copy of the Disease Incidence Prevention Chart and the Call to D*action and discuss it with him/her.
+While we cannot personally recommend a specific doctor for your needs, our D*practitioner page has a list doctors and other health care providers who have completed at least one of our vitamin D CME courses.
+If your doctor does not seem familiar with vitamin D, when you visit your doctor, take a copy of the Disease Incidence Prevention Chart and the Call to D*action and discuss it with him/her.
 That’s a good way to start!